 We have put together the foundations of further understanding of the Behavioural approach to vision care and, at the same time, given sufficient practical clinical techniques to really develop your skills when treating patients.
 This course will improve your range and depth of understanding, and will demonstrate at least 25 OVT activities, including the appropriate loading for each patient.
 There will be enough flexibility in the course timings to enable the course to go at your own pace and to answer many of the questions you may have about how to apply the techniques, including case planning and programming and administration of therapy in practice.

-OVT3 – Vision and Learning (3 days)
+OVT3 – Vision and Learning (3 day course)

 Lead: Owen Leigh BSc, FCOptom, FBABO